apache/brpc/docs/cn/getting_started.md

 Comparing to ptmalloc embedded in glibc, tcmalloc often improves performance.
 However different versions of tcmalloc may behave really differently.
 For example, tcmalloc 2.1 may make multi-threaded examples in brpc perform significantly worse(due to a spinlock in tcmalloc) than the one using tcmalloc 1.7 and 2.5.
 Even different minor versions may differ.
 When you program behave unexpectedly, remove tcmalloc or try another version.

-Code compiled with gcc 4.8.2 when linking to a tcmalloc compiled with earlier GCC may crash or deadlock before main(), E.g:
+Code compiled with gcc 4.8.2 and linked to a tcmalloc compiled with earlier GCC may crash or deadlock before main(), E.g:

 ![img](../images/tcmalloc_stuck.png)

-When you meet the issue, compile tcmalloc with the same GCC as the RPC code.
+When you meet the issue, compile tcmalloc with the same GCC.

 Another common issue with tcmalloc is that it does not return memory to system as early as ptmalloc.
 So when there's an invalid memory access, the program may not crash directly,  instead it crashes at a unrelated place, or even not crash.
 When you program has weird memory issues, try removing tcmalloc.

 If you want to use [cpu profiler](cpu_profiler.md) or [heap profiler](heap_profiler.md), do link `libtcmalloc_and_profiler.a`.
 These two profilers are based on tcmalloc.[contention profiler](contention_profiler.md) does not require tcmalloc.

-When you remove tcmalloc, not only remove the linking with tcmalloc but also the macros: `-DBRPC_ENABLE_CPU_PROFILER`.
+When you remove tcmalloc, not only remove the linkage with tcmalloc but also the macro `-DBRPC_ENABLE_CPU_PROFILER`.

 ## glog: 3.3+